 Allium ascalonicum syn.
 Allium hierochuntinum is the only blue flowering Allium in the eastern Mediterranean.
 This small, slender species grows in the deserts of Syria south to Egypt and Saudi Arabia, flowering in March.
 Photo was taken in north east Jordan by Oron Peri.

-Allium beesianum - a Chinese species, and one of the few true blue flowered Allium species.
-This late summer blooming Allium is often confused with A. sikkimense.
+Allium beesianum W.W.Sm. is a Chinese species, and one of the few true blue flowered Allium species.
+This late summer blooming allium is often confused with Allium sikkimense.
 The latter flowers in July whereas A. beesianum flowers in late August to September.
 Arthur Kilpin Bulley (1861-1942) was a rich cotton merchant from Cheshire who founded the company Bees Seeds and employed some of the famous plant hunters and this is where the name derives from.
 Classification of the plant in 1914 is credited to the Scottish botanist Sir William Wright Smith (1875-1956).
 It is found in SW.
 Sichuan and NW.
 Yunnan.
 Photos by Mark McDonough, taken August 23, 2002 and one week later on Aug.
 31st, with more flowers open and foliage showing:

 Allium caesium - a deep blue form from Antoine Hoog.
 This Central Asian species is variable and occurs in a number of different forms and shades of blue.
 Previously I have grown a soft gray-blue form, but the dark blue form shown in the first picture is also attractive, flowering in early summer.
 The next two photos illustrate two more forms, collected from Central Asia by Arnis Seisums, showing the variability of the species.
 The flower heads are large and a beautiful pale yet rich milky blue color.
 Both photos taken in June 2004.
 All photos by Mark McDonough.